pmoorman/growthcasts/collections/_intro/section1.md

 And that’s when you’ll realise — just like I did — that just "being a hustler" isn’t good enough.
 Getting 10 customers here, and 15 there… doesn’t cut it anymore!
 It’s time to kick into the next gear.
 You want to hit “growth stage”.
 And of course, that means you'll need to close 100s (of not thousands) of paying customers, every single month.
 Because that’s what growth looks like.

 So.
 Back to you.
-<p class="t--bold c--black">Maybe you’ve found yourself at a similar crossroad...</p>
+<p class="t--bold c--secondary">Maybe you’ve found yourself at a similar crossroad...</p>

 {: .space}
 ...
 Where you know that you need to get more customers to take it to the next level ...